 The LEAD Program is a planned, structured approach to building and enhancing leadership and interpersonal skills.
 The purpose of the LEAD Program is to enroll and retain students with proven leadership ability.
-The program also provides students with opportunities to volunteer in the community, develop leadership abilities and contribute to academic and student life at the university.
+The program also provides students with opportunities to volunteer in the community, develop leadership abilities and contribute to academic and student life at the University.
 Participants of the LEAD Program are required to live in the Belmont Residence Hall.
 Participants will receive a \$750 room waiver/scholarship per semester for as long as they live in the residence hall and successfully complete the LEAD Program requirements.
 For more information about this program, please contact the Office of Student Life at (719) 549-2586.

-Women and Non-Traditional Students Services (WANTS)
+Non-Traditional Students Services (NSS)

-The WANTS Center is an informal social and educational environment for women and non-traditional students where they can become aware of the services and programs of the university and local community.
-The WANTS Center provides many of the conveniences of a home away from home.
+Non-Traditional student Services is an informal social and educational environment for non-traditional students where they can become aware of the services and programs of the University and local community.
+The Non-Traditional Student Services Lounge provides many of the conveniences of a home away from home.
 It is a place where students can hang their hat, warm a lunch, or relax and network with other students.
-The WANTS staff also plans programs and activities for the CSU-Pueblo community.
+The NSS staff also plans programs and activities for the CSU-Pueblo community.
 Past programs include the Annual Halloween Carnival, Holiday Food Basket Distribution, Personal Development Workshops, and Family Fun Days.
-The WANTS Lounge is located in the Psychology Building, Room 142.
-WANTS staff can be located in the Office of Student Activities located in the Occhiato University Center, Room 002.
+The NSS Lounge is located in the Psychology Building, Room 142.
+Non-Traditional Student Services staff are located in the Office of Student Activities in the Occhiato University Center, Room 002.